 Product Perspective

-The FormBot DSO project is a complement to the development methodology chosen, providing services and technologies to development teams that enable rapid delivery of high-quality software on a frequent basis.
-In existing organizations, this may mean a replacement for existing manual processes, however for FormBot, development of the DSO pipeline is established in parallel to and in collaboration with development teams.
+The Form Scriber DSO project is a complement to the development methodology chosen, providing services and technologies to development teams that enable rapid delivery of high-quality software on a frequent basis.
+In existing organizations, this may mean a replacement for existing manual processes, however for Form Scriber, development of the DSO pipeline is established in parallel to and in collaboration with development teams.
 As there is no traditional software model with dozens or hundreds of scenarios and use cases, the SRS shall concentrate on a few key areas such as providing apparatuses to ensure a stable environment, to successfully create a build of the application, to successfully test and ensure compliance with security guidelines, and to successfully deploy said application.

 Product Features